-A gratitude journal is created through the practice or habit of regularly noticing the things you’re grateful for and writing them down.
+A gratitude journal is created through the practise or habit of regularly noticing the things you’re grateful for and writing them down.

-Practicing gratitude isn’t just a logical thinking task.
+Practising gratitude isn’t just a logical thinking task.
 It should also be an emotional and physiological experience.
 Writing your feelings down is key along with allowing the positive feelings and emotions to be experienced in your body.

 Why Do We Need Gratitude in Our Lives?

-Therefore it’s essential that we become more aware of the thoughts we have so we can change them. it’s also important to practice gratitude.
-When I created ‘The CBT Journal’ (Click for link to Journal) I was aware I’d be asking people to focus their minds on difficult experiences and unhelpful patterns of thinking before they learn how to alter their unhelpful thinking patterns.
+Therefore it’s essential that we become more aware of the thoughts we have so we can change them. it’s also important to practice gratitude alongside.
+When I created ‘The CBT Journal’ (Click for link to Journal) I was aware I’d was asking people to focus their minds on difficult experiences and unhelpful patterns of thinking before they learn how to alter their unhelpful thinking patterns.
 As an antidote to this, I included a gratitude section for people to complete each day.
 The practice of daily gratitude begins the process of helping people to correct the negative thinking bias that we all have.

 Noticing what we’re grateful for each day allows the feeling of gratitude to land in our bodies, strengthening the positive emotion muscles in our brains.
-It’s also a form of mindfulness that slows and settles your thoughts, enabling you to access positive emotional states and think more broadly.
+It’s also a form of mindfulness that slows and settles your thoughts, enabling you to access positive emotional states and think more broadly and clearly.

-How Can a Gratitude Journal Support My Mental Health?
+How Can a Daily Gratitude Journal Support My Mental Health?

 Have you ever noticed how much your mindset can affect how you think, feel and act?